cedricpierre/fluentity-core/README.md

 In JavaScript, property decorators are not natively supported yet (as of 2025), but they can be enabled using transpilers like Babel or TypeScript with experimental support.

-Here’s how to enable and use them in TypeScript, which has the best support for decorators:
+Here's how to enable and use them in TypeScript, which has the best support for decorators:

 ### Typescript